stanionascu/gogurt/README.md

 Usage of ./gogurt:
   -host string
-        HOST to bind to (default "localhost") -password string
+        HOST to bind to (default "localhost")
+  -jwt-key string
+        JWT key used for signing the tokens (default "random") -password string
         Password used for logging in, omit for password-less login -port uint